-9.5.3 Using KAR or ARTK in GrafNet
+8.5.3 Using ARTK in GrafNet

-KAR and ARTK can be more forgiving than the fixed static solution.
+ARTK can be more forgiving than the fixed static solution.
 Although this mode of processing cannot be enabled explicitly within GrafNet, you can launch GrafNav for a specific baseline by right-clicking on it and selecting GrafNav.
-Within Grafnav, ensure that Float solution or KAR selected under the Process tab.
-In addition, enable integer ambiguity resolution and be sure that the Engage while in STATIC mode option is enabled under the Engage tab.
+Within GrafNav, ensure that ARTK is enabled under the ARTK tab.
+In addition, be sure that the In static mode option is enabled.
 The processed solution is shown in GrafNet.

-9.5.4 How can I optimize the fixed static solution?
+8.5.4 How can I optimize the fixed static solution?

-Like in KAR, an ionospheric L2 noise model is available.
+A ionospheric L2 noise model is available.
 This can greatly increase the range of fixed integer solutions, especially with longer observations.
 With such long occupations, enabling the iono-free solutions in GrafNav can further improve accuracies.
 In GrafNet, this is performed by default for the iono noise model.